temporalio/documentation/docs/concepts/what-is-a-heartbeat-timeout.md

 ![Heartbeat Timeout periods](/diagrams/heartbeat-timeout.svg)

-If this timeout is reached, the Activity Task Execution and retries if a [Retry Policy](/concepts/what-is-a-retry-policy) dictates it.
+If this timeout is reached, the Activity Task fails and a retry occurs if a [Retry Policy](/concepts/what-is-a-retry-policy) dictates it.